-The main difference between these advanced manufacturing technologies are the way the powder material is melted.
-EBM, EBAM and SLM entirely melt the material while SLS and LS rather fuse grains of powder together.
-The compatible 3D printing materials with powder SLS or SLM are Titanium alloys, thermoplastics, ceramic powders and metals, thus making powder 3D printers a fixture in industries such as Aerospace, where high resistance parts in metal are often required.
+The main difference between these advanced manufacturing technologies is the way the powder material is melted.
+EBM, EBAM, and SLM entirely melt the material while SLS and LS rather fuse grains of powder together.
+Compatible 3D printing materials for SLS or SLM are Titanium alloys, thermoplastics, ceramic powders, and metals, thus making powder 3D printers a fixture in industries such as Aerospace, where high resistance parts in metal are often required.

 Material jetting (MJM, BJ, PJ…)

 Material Jetting is a 3D printing technology where inkjet print heads jet melted material on the build platform of the 3D printer, which then cool and solidify to form a 3D object layer by layer.
 Material jetting is also known as MultiJet Modeling (MJM), Drop On Demand (DOD), or Thermojet/Inkjet printing.
 Material Jetting 3D printers produce high-quality prints and surface finishes.

 In Photopolymer Jetting 3D printing, the print heads jet a liquid photopolymer material (sensitive to light) onto the print bed.
 This material is directly cured by a UV lamp attached to the print head to form the solid object.
 Stratasys namely uses this additive manufacturing technology with their proprietary PolyJet 3D print technology.